csc-training/geocomputing_course/materials/moving_data.md

 - Graphical, no installations needed.
 - Limited functionality compared to other options.
 - For smaller amounts of data, < 10 Gb.
-- Upload, download, moving, creating folders.
+- Upload, download, move, create folders.
 - [Puhti Web Interface](https://puhti.csc.fi) -> Files
 - [CSC Docs: Web interfaces for Puhti and Mahti](https://docs.csc.fi/computing/webinterface/)

 ### Graphical data transfer tools on local computer

 - For example: **FileZilla**, WinSCP and CyberDuck
 - For medium amounts of data, < 1 Tb.
 - Easy drag-and-drop for moving, but installation required.
 - WinSCP is slower than others.